BU-NU-CLOUD-SP18/Serverless-Supercomputing/README.md

 ##### Getting OpenWhisk running on OpenShift on the MOC
 We encountered a resource issue when trying to deploy the OpenWhisk pods to OpenShift on the MOC.
 Working with our mentors, we were able to idenfitfy this issue, increase the resource limits and redeploy the project.
+The issue we encountered was ```FailedCreatePodSandBox grpc: the connection is unavailable.``` error in the events of a lot of the pods (controller/kakfa/couchdb etc.).
+To resolve this, we changed the value of INVOKER_MAX_CONTAINERS (in template.yml) from 8 to 4.

 ##### General youngness of OpenWhisk
 When deploying the OpenWhisk pods on OpenShift, the latest container images are pulled from the docker registry.
 OpenWhisk is constantly being worked on by the Open Source community and developers at Red Hat, so the images are changing frequently.
 As a result, there have been several times when our setup has stopped working because the images changed without our knowledge and broken the previous setup.